 - Nobody likes a know-it-all.
 Be open to the opinions and suggestions of other people, and don't try to have all the answers.

-- Your dad works so hard for us.
-There is almost no end to his service to our family, and if you can find someone half as eager to help and support you, you will have found a great man.
+- Find a partner who will work hard for you.
+If you can find someone eager to help and support you through anything, you will have found a great man (or woman).

 - Be independent and learn how to do most things for yourself.